monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 ---

 # What do people want when they want to make hardware more like software?

-1. Fast build to test iteration cycles
+1. Fast build/test iteration cycles

-2. Use programming constructs for a faster/better design process
+2. Use programming constructs and tools for a faster/better design process

 3. Modularity and re-usability